 In all cases, PES claims must be lodged prior to the student discontinuing study.

 6.3.2.1 Lodgement dates for Away From Base submissions

-For lodgement dates for Away From Base assistance claims, refer to 96.2 Away From Base submissions.
+For details of the lodgement dates for submissions for Away From Base assistance, refer to 96.2 Away From Base submissions.